 I really like the thermostat option on this fan.
-It can be a little difficult to program to anything other than the factory’s 78 degree temperature, but even with that standard it is nice to be able to fall asleep with the fan on at night and have it turn off as the outside temperature drops.
-I just wish the LED light was able to be turned off for this function as it can be a little bright.
+It can be a little difficult to program to anything other than the factory’s 78-degree temperature, but even with that standard, it is nice to be able to fall asleep with the fan on at night and have it turn off as the outside temperature drops.
+I just wish the LED light was able to be turned off for this function.
+The green LED is very bright.

 MaxXfan Review – Concerns Prior to Purchase